kryptco/www/static/src/docs/index.md

 ---
 layout: default
-title: "Kryptonite Docs"
+title: "Krypton Docs"
 category: index
 ---

-# Kryptonite Docs
+# Documentation
-Kryptonite provides the best of both worlds: the **security** of having your _private key never leave your phone_ with the **convenience** of using `git` and `ssh` as you normally do on your computer: `git push` or `ssh root@server`.
+Krypton provides the best of both worlds: the **security** of having your _private key never leave your phone_ with the **convenience** of using `git` and `ssh` as you normally do on your computer: `git push` or `ssh root@server`.

-The Kryptonite app generates an SSH key and pairs with one or more computers.
+The Krypton app generates an SSH key and pairs with one or more computers.
 Paired computers may request operations using the key such that **the private key never leaves the phone.**

 <div id="start-page">